Hans-Reinhard Koch

+Coat of arms of Hans-Reinhard Koch.

 Hans-Reinhard Koch (27 November 1929 - 25 April 2018) was a German Roman Catholic prelate.
 Ordained to the priesthood in 1955, he served as titular bishop of Mediana and as auxiliary bishop of the Roman Catholic Diocese of Erfurt, Germany, from 1985 to 2004.

 Early life and education

 Koch was born in Leinefelde in Thuringia as the son of dentist Adolf Koch and housewife Maria Koch.
 He had two older and two younger siblings.
 After elementary school in Leinefelde he completed secondary school in Heiligenstadt and Duderstadt where he received his abitur in 1950.
 He went on to study theology at the seminary in Fulda, Erfurt, and Neuzelle Abbey.

 Career

 He was ordained priest by bishop Josef Freusberg in Erfurt Cathedral in 1955.
 After working as chaplain in Nordhausen, he got a position in Kölleda where he worked as pastor for youth in district of Sömmerda.
 In 1965, he started working at the seminary in Erfurt where he became in charge of the education of priests.
 In 1968, he started working at the diocesan chancery where he became administrator for priests and lay staff.
 He served as cathedral priest at Erfurt Cathedral from 1983.

 He was appointed auxiliary apostolic administrator of Erfurt-Meiningen and titular bishop of Mediana in May 1985 and ordained bishop by apostolic administrator and titular Bishop Joachim Wanke on 6 July 1985.
 When the area became Roman Catholic Diocese of Erfurt in 1994, Koch became auxiliary bishop to Wanke.
 His motto as bishop, Illum oportet crescere, was derived from John 3:30 ("He must become greater; I must become less").
 He retired in 2004 at the age 75, the statutory retirement age in the diocese.